Drug Abuse Resistance Education: New curriculum

-In 2009, DARE adopted the "keepin' it REAL" curriculum.
+In 2009, D.A.R.E. adopted the "keepin' it REAL" curriculum.
 Rather than solely focusing on the perils of alcohol and other drugs, keepin' it REAL developed a 10-lesson curriculum that included aspects of European American, Mexican American, and African American culture integrated with culturally based narration and performance.
 The program was developed by Penn State researchers, who evaluated its effectiveness, though critics contend the program does not implement a long-term evaluation system.

 In 2013, the Substance Abuse and Mental Health Services Administration ranked its "readiness for dissemination" at 1.5 out of 4.
 Two field randomized controlled trials showed the effectiveness of the multicultural keepin' it REAL for reducing substance use across grade levels and ethnic/racial groups, which highlights the importance of grounding substance use prevention programs in their audiences' cultural attitudes, values, norms, and beliefs.
 The second study "evaluated onset of drug use across and within ethnic groups and the ideal times to intervene" finding "a double dose of intervention in elementary and middle school was no more effective than middle school intervention alone."

-Following the passing of Washington Initiative 502 that legalized cannabis consumption in Washington state, the DARE program was changed in the state to remove cannabis messages from their year 5 curriculum, arguing "research has found that teaching children about drugs with which they have never heard of or have no real life understanding may stimulate their interest or curiosity about the substance."
+Following the passing of Washington Initiative 502 that legalized cannabis consumption in Washington state, the D.A.R.E. program was changed in the state to remove cannabis messages from their year 5 curriculum, arguing "research has found that teaching children about drugs with which they have never heard of or have no real life understanding may stimulate their interest or curiosity about the substance."

 Ironic response

-T-shirts and other merchandise reading "D.A.R.E To Keep Kids Off Drugs" became popular as an ironic item in drug culture and other countercultures starting in the 1990s.
+T-shirts and other merchandise reading "D.A.R.E.
+To Keep Kids Off Drugs" became popular as an ironic item in drug culture and other countercultures starting in the 1990s.
 According to a report from Vice, the program's appealing logo and acronym may unintentionally suggest one should dare to experiment with drugs.
 Reddit co-founder Alexis Ohanian in a 2022 tweet referred to his sporting of the T-Shirt in 2019 with "What are you all wearing for Halloween this year?"